Skip to Content

 eggs for butter cake

 I use a digital kitchen scale to measure the ingredients.
 I have converted all the measurements from cups and liters to grams.
-While this may not be important, I find that this is the best way to work in the kitchen.
-This method simplifies the recipe and gets away from the possible confusion among grams, liters, cups, and tablespoons.
+While this may not be important, this is the best way to work in the kitchen.
+This method simplifies the recipe and eliminates confusion among grams, liters, cups, and tablespoons.

 I use grams as a single unit of measurement in my kitchen.
 It boosts efficiency and minimizes human errors among my kitchen staff.

 I crack all the eggs into a large bowl and milk in another.
-It doesn’t matter whether both are mixed them together.
-I separate them just to make sure if I pour too much milk, I can still salvage the extra if they are in separate bowls
+It doesn’t matter whether both are mixed.
+I separate them to make sure if I pour too much milk, I can still salvage the extra if they are in separate bowls

-Step 4- Add the eggs and milk to the cake batter with butter and sugar
+Step 4- Add the eggs and milk to the creamed butter and sugar

 Creaming is the most important part of the cake-making process.
-I fumbled before because I was impatient.
-The cake lose volume when I added the milk and eggs before the butter and sugar mixture becomes fluffy and light.
+I fumbled before because I added the milk and eggs before the butter and sugar mixture became fluffy and light.

-Therefore, it is crucial to mix until the color turns to pale yellow, with the texture resembling whipped cream before adding the liquid ingredients.
+Therefore, it is crucial to mix until the color turns pale yellow, with the texture resembling whipped cream, before adding the liquid ingredients (eggs and milk).

-I mix in the eggs and milk at high speed.
+I mix the eggs/milk with the butter/sugar at high speed.
 Some cookbooks suggest adding the egg alternately with milk and pour into the butter mixture a little at a time.
-The purpose is to let part of the eggs well combined first before adding the next lot to ensure it is well absorbed.
+The purpose is to let part of the eggs well first before adding the next lot to ensure it is well absorbed.

-I pour ALL the eggs into the batter followed by milk a minute later.
-As long as I continue mixing it at a higher speed, the egg and milk will eventually combine well with the batter.
+I pour ALL the eggs into the batter, followed by milk a minute later.
+If I continue mixing it at a higher speed, the egg and milk will eventually combine well with the batter.

 The idea of pouring all the eggs in one go into the mixing bowl is not in line with the recommendation from most cookbooks and baking experts.
-I am working in a kitchen with minimum manpower and looking for a method that is efficient.
+I am working in a kitchen with minimum manpower and looking for an efficient method.
 This method works well and saves time.

-What about the paddle attachment of the mixer and the speed?
+b.
+The best paddle attachment used for the mixer and the speed

 Attachments for the mixer

-Mix at high speed with the wire whisk, just like for butter and sugar.
+1. Mix high speed with the wire whisk, just like butter and sugar.
 It does not mix well with the flat edge beater at low speed, which I did try before.
-High-speed mixing aerates the mixture further to add volume to the structure, which is paramount for a light and smooth butter cake.
+High-speed mixing aerates the mixture further to add volume to the structure, paramount for a light and smooth butter cake.

-Therefore, the best way to decide when to stop mixing is by observing the color and texture.
+4. Therefore, observing the color and texture is the best way to decide when to stop mixing.
 Stop mixing once the mixture becomes curd-like and pale yellow.
 It takes three to five minutes.

 1. Use high speed to mix.